vinsol/passenger-monitor/README.md

 # PassengerMonitor

-This gem monitors passenger workers of your application and if the workers exceed the memory limit then it kills it (first gracefully, wait and then forcefully).
-It fetches the memory of passenger workers from the system command `passenger-memory-stats`, checks the memory of each worker **concurrently (using thread)** and kills them if it finds any worker bloated.
+This gem monitors passenger workers of your application and if the workers exceed the memory limit then it kills them (first gracefully, waits and then forcefully).
+It fetches the memory of the passenger workers from the system command `passenger-memory-stats`, checks the memory of each worker **concurrently (using threads)** and kills them if it finds them bloated.
 First, it kills the process gracefully and wait for it to die, if the process still appears then it kills it forcefully

 ## Installation